- Safety & Health

 I am having challenges with my internet.
 Are there options for me?

-Please see our Off-Campus Internet Resources Guide, for information on connecting to the internet, including additional support that providers are offering in the U.S. For students with no internet access or severe internet challenges, please submit a request through UFunds to "Graduate School COVID-19 E-GAP Fund," where we will review computer/technical hardship needs.
+Please see our Off-Campus Internet Resources Guide, for information on connecting to the internet, including additional support that providers are offering in the U.S. For students with no internet access or severe internet challenges, please submit a request through UFunds to "Graduate School E-GAP Funds," where we will review computer/technical hardship needs.

-I need assistance planning to teach online this spring.
+I need assistance planning to teach online.

 See the Teaching & Learning section on the University’s Healthy Brown website, as well as Teaching Resources for Graduate Students from the Sheridan Center and Digital Learning and Design team.